tsers-js/core/README.md

 }
 ```

-And what this makes executors in our human analogy... signals flowing through
+And what this makes executors by using the previous analogy... signals
-the spine down and down and finally to the... *anus*.
-Yeah, unfortunately
+flowing through the backbone down and down and finally to the... *anus* :hankey:.
-somewhere in the application you must do the crappy part: render DOM to the
+Yeah, unfortunately the reality is that somewhere in the application you
-browser window, modify the global state etc. In `TSERS` applications, this
+must do the crappy part: render DOM to the browser window, modify the global
-part falls down to executors.
+state etc. In `TSERS` applications, this part falls down to executors.

 But the good news is that these crappy things are (usually) not application
 specific and easily generalizable!
 That's why `TSERS` has the **interpreter